zyvy/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 3. Data is easily shared

 ### Key points about DBs:
-1. Data in DBs is stored in tables that can be thought of just like Excel spreadsheets
+- Data in databases is stored in tables that can be thought of just like Excel spreadsheets.
+For the most part, you can think of a database as a bunch of Excel spreadsheets.
+Each spreadsheet has rows and columns.
+Where each row holds data on a transaction, a person, a company, etc., while each column holds data pertaining to a particular aspect of one of the rows you care about like a name, location, a unique id, etc.
-2. All the data in the same column must match tin terms of data type.
+- All the data in the same column must match in terms of data type.
+An entire column is considered quantitative, discrete, or as some sort of string.
+This means if you have one row with a string in a particular column, the entire column might change to a text data type.
+This can be very bad if you want to do math with this column!
-3. Consistent column types are one of the main reasons working DBs is fast
+- Consistent column types are one of the main reasons working with databases is fast.
+Often databases hold a LOT of data.
+So, knowing that the columns are all of the same types of data means that obtaining data from a database can still be fast.

 ### What are some examples of SQL DBs?
 1. MySQL